berkeley-scf/tutorial-databases/index.md

 library(RPostgreSQL)
 drv <- dbDriver("PostgreSQL")
 db <- dbConnect(drv, dbname = 'stackoverflow', user = 'paciorek', password = 'test')
+# simple query to get 5 rows from a table, same as with SQLite:
+dbGetQuery(db, "select * from questions limit 5")
 ```

 Apart from the different manner of connecting, all of the queries above
 are the same regardless of whether the back-end DBMS is SQLite,
 PostgreSQL, etc.

-# 6.2 Using SQL from Python
+## 6.2 Using SQL from Python

 For SQLite: